xuweitao005/Website/content/home/posts.md

 *2020.06 Our paper entitled "SolarSLAM: Battery-free Loop Closure for Indoor Localisation" has been accepted by IROS 2020!

 *2020.04 Our paper entitled "Multi-view CNN-based Acoustic Classifi cation System for Automatic Animal Species Identification" has been accepted by Adhoc Networks!

-*2020.01 Our paper entitled "KEHKey: Kinetic Energy Harvester-based Authentication and Key Generation for Body Area Network" has been accepted by IMWUT 2020!